 Where Can College Students Find Help?

 While drug and alcohol use is common at colleges, and mental health conditions most frequently emerge during this time in someone’s life, a college may be one of the best places to find help.
 College counseling departments can be extremely valuable resources for someone finding help for whatever issues they may be dealing with.
 Aside from having professional counselors and therapists on staff, these departments usually have a very close relationship with counselors, therapists, and psychiatrists in the local area.
-Additionally, they may be able to refer someone with co-occurring conditions to a dual-diagnosis treatment center that can provide professional, comprehensive care.
-Professional help is highly recommended for anyone struggling with substance abuse or mental health challenges, and in cases of co-occurring conditions, receiving integrated dual-diagnosis treatment is the most effective way for someone to begin successful, long-term recovery.
+Additionally, they may be able to refer someone with co-occurring conditions to a dual diagnosis treatment center that can provide professional, comprehensive care.
+Professional help is highly recommended for anyone struggling with substance abuse or mental health challenges, and in cases of co-occurring conditions, SAMHSA states that receiving integrated treatment is the most effective way for someone to begin successful, long-term recovery.

 Mental Health Resources For College Students